raul23/equifax-data-breach/README.rst

   It is not clear whether the four individuals are civilians working for the PLA or active-duty members of the Chinese military.
 No military ranks were given for any of the defendants in the indictment, but the four were said to be members of the PLA's 54th Research Institute.
 (Update: A `wanted poster put up online by the FBI`_ shows photos allegedly of Wu and Xu wearing military uniforms.)
 [WP]_

-..
-The following news articles

 Equifax data breach by the numbers
 ==================================